 - Tears of Joy: Everyone has these upon finally completing the Crucible and becoming full-fledged Marines

-- Up Through the Ranks: By the end of the story, Yumi and Donna have graduated from officer school and become Second Lieutenants, and Rita has become Sergeant Major like she has always wanted.
+- Up Through the Ranks: By the end of the story, Yumi and Donna have graduated from officer school and become Second Lieutenants, and Rita has become a drill instructor.
 Linda chooses to leave and get hitched instead.